We compare 100+ suppliers

 Available no matter where you are in the UK

-Clinical waste disposal isn’t as cut and dry as general waste disposal.
-The rules and regulations around clinical waste mean that you must dispose of this waste separately, to avoid causing harm to the environment or the public.
-The best way to dispose of this is to hire a dedicated, experienced and licensed clinical waste carrier.
 But this additional legislation doesn’t mean finding a provider has to be a complicated experience.
-Direct365 work with reliable, licensed clinical waste organisations across the country to ensure that all of our customers get a great service at a reasonable cost.
+Direct365 works with reliable, licensed clinical waste organisations across the country to ensure all our customers receive an excellent service at a reasonable cost.
 But these aren’t the only benefits to choosing Direct365 for your clinical waste disposal.

 Working with clinical waste companies nationwide means we can always service your needs.
 So, give us a call today by tapping the button below.